niceduckdev/dotfiles/readme.txt

-dotfiles for my fedora install with i3wm and eww
+dotfiles for my linux mint install, uses eww as a bar